CatAvadani/Pirates-of-the-Caribbean/README.md

 - The final chapter where the player's choices lead to different endings.

 Inspired by the "Pirates of the Caribbean" (film series) produced by Jerry Bruckheimer.

+Images Attribution

+The images used in this project are generated using artificial intelligence (AI) technologies - https://docs.midjourney.com/